 From Mass Effect 2, Thane Krios, another BioWare assassin, went into his last job not particularly caring what his target's guards would do to him afterwards; he was already terminally ill, estranged from his only child and could think of nothing else to do with himself.
 Then Shepard showed up and asked for his help on a Suicide Mission.

 In Mass Effect 3, Shepard can accuse James Vega of this after a reckless bit of FlyingCar Fu in the first mission.
-As the game progresses, Shepard him/herself starts to show signs of this - no matter how you play, it clear s/he's getting increasingly burnt out and tired of being surrounded by death.
-That's without mentioning the creepy dreams filled with the voices of dead characters.
+As the game progresses, Shepard can start to show signs of this.

 Shows up to a lesser degree in the Destroy Ending, where despite the Catalyst insinuating that this option's effect would likely kill them, Shepard not only walks to the power conduit and opens fire, hellbent on taking the Reapers down with them, but keeps advancing towards the exploding machinery as though unwilling to see if the Catalyst might have been wrong.